zaha2020/Deep_Learning/Deep_RL/README.md

 # Deep Reinforcement Learning for Cartpole Environment

-In this project we implement a policy gradient method using deep neural networks to train our agent in `cartpole` enviroonment from gym.
-For this implmentation we've use Tensorflow faramework.
+In this project, we implement a policy gradient method using deep neural networks to train our agent in `cartpole` environment from the gym.
+For this implementation, we've used the Tensorflow framework.

 ## Environment
 In `cartpole` Environment, our agent just has two actions to do:
 - +1: push cart to the right
 - 0: push cart to the left
-our goal is to Keep the balance of this hammer.
+our goal is to keep the balance of this cart.

 ![environment](cartpole.png "environment")